leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/edge/unsubdivide.rst

    :class: refbox

    :Mode:      Edit Mode
-   :Menu:      :menuselection:`Mesh --> Edges --> Un-Subdivide`
+   :Menu:      :menuselection:`Edge --> Un-Subdivide`

-Unsubdivide functions as the reverse of subdivide by attempting to remove edges that were the result of a subdivide operation.
+Un-subdivide functions as the reverse of subdivide by attempting to remove edges that were the result of a subdivide operation.
 If additional editing has been done after the subdivide operation, unexpected results may occur.